aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/setup-no-cloud.rst

 Getting set up
 ==============

-Donwload the correct Quantum Mobile version listed :ref:`in the homepage of this event<Oxford 2020 Homepage>`.
+Download the correct Quantum Mobile version listed :ref:`in the homepage of this event<Oxford 2020 Homepage>`.

 .. note:: The credentials of the Quantum Mobile VM that you can download